 Along with the list of individual schools are fantastic guides for how to choose a college when you can’t actually visit it!

-As you conduct your virtual visits please use this form to compare schools: https://www.act.org/content/dam/act/unsecured/documents/CollegeComparisonWorksheet.pdf OR Use this chart to record your answers.
+As you conduct your virtual visits please use this form to compare schools: https://www.act.org/content/dam/act/unsecured/documents/CollegeComparisonWorksheet.pdf.

 - Virtual College Tour Sites: